ZJU-FAST-Lab/am_traj/README.md

 - The library is able to generate __large-scale__ trajectories with __optimal coefficients__ and __optimal time allocations__ in __real-time__, without using general purpose [NLP](https://en.wikipedia.org/wiki/Nonlinear_programming) solvers.
 Both the unconstrained case as well as the constrained case are considered.

 - The library provides an efficient formulation for various feasibility checkers.
 Only algebraic operations are involved, which make our feasbility check for some high-order (>4) constraints even __faster than traditional check by closed-form solutions__ for low-order constraints (<=4).
 Therefore, the scalability makes it no longer painful to do feasibility check for high-order polynomial trajectories.

+- The library implements an extremely fast Minimum Jerk solver when optimal time allocation and constraints are not considered.
+It uses Banded LU Factorization which is much more efficient than Sparse LU Factorization in our case.
+The former is linear time complexity while the latter may stuck in its "analyzePattern".
+For __1000000 segment Minimum Jerk trajectory__, the computation __only requires 4 seconds__ !!!

 ## 2. Interface